jajajanrey/broadcast-to-messenger/README.md

 # Broadcast messages to facebook

-A [Supercode](http://gosupercode.com) function that will broadcast messages to facebook.
+A [Supercode](http://gosupercode.com) function that will broadcast messages to Facebook Messenger.
 Call the function in the server-side to protect your FB page access token.

 ## Sample Usage